What is Autotransformer?

 - Autotransformers only have one winding which serves as both primary and secondary.
 On the other hand, conventional transformers have multiple windings.

-- The output voltage in autotransformers is variable and in conventional transformers is constant.
+- The output voltage in autotransformers is variable and constant in conventional transformers.

-- There is less impedance in autotransformers whereas conventional transformers tend to have higher impedance.
+- Autotransformers have less impedance, whereas conventional transformers tend to have higher impedance.

 - Autotransformers are used as a stator in induction motors, voltage regulators in labs and train stations, etc. On the other hand, conventional transformers are used to increase and decrease the voltage in the power grid.